-- your address; and
+- your address; and/or

-We do this for two reasons: one is to ensure that we correctly identify you and to confirm that all of the personal details are up to date and secondly, as it is a requirement under the RACGP Accreditation Standards that we use at least three identifiers every time a patient comes for an appointment, rings to make an appointment or phones for results.
+We do this for two reasons: one is to ensure that we consistently and correctly identify you and to confirm that all of the personal details are up to date and secondly, as it is a requirement under the RACGP Accreditation Standards that we use at least three identifiers every time a patient comes for an appointment, rings to make an appointment or phones for results.